Esri/solution.js/guides/Publishing to npmjs.md

 11. Merge `release/X.X.X` into `develop` and push the latter to GitHub.

+12. Create as release from the build's tag in GitHub (the push to GitHub task only creates a tagged entry).

-12. Update the repository's API documentation (see "Publishing API documentation to GitHub" section below).
+13. Update the repository's API documentation (see "Publishing API documentation to GitHub" section below).

 ---